GoogleChrome/web.dev/src/site/content/en/blog/embed-best-practices/index.md

 Third-party content can impact the performance of a page in many ways.
 It can be render-blocking, contend with other critical resources for network and bandwidth, or affect the Core Web Vitals metrics.
 Third-party embeds may also cause layout shifts as they load.
 This article discusses performance best practices that you can use when loading third-party embeds, efficient loading techniques, and the Layout Shift Terminator tool that helps reduce layout shifts for popular embeds.

 {% Aside %}
 It would be best to use the techniques described in this post to load only offscreen or non-primary page content.
-This would ensure that all critical content gets indexed by Google.
+This would ensure that all critical content gets indexed by [search engines](https://developers.google.com/search/docs/advanced/javascript/lazy-loading).
 {% endAside %}

 ## What is an embed